Mazars-Tech/AD_Miner/README.md

   <img src="doc/img/evol.gif" alt="Main page" width="70%" />
 </p>

+AD Miner has been initially created by Forvis Mazars Cybersecurity team.

 ## Prerequisites

 To run AD Miner, you first need a neo4j database which contains the Active Directory objects:

  1. To extract the data from the domain, you can use tools like [SharpHound](https://github.com/BloodHoundAD/SharpHound), [RustHound-CE](https://github.com/g0h4n/RustHound-CE) or [BloodHound.py](https://github.com/dirkjanm/BloodHound.py) and [AzureHound](https://github.com/BloodHoundAD/AzureHound) for EntraID environments.
 > [!CAUTION]
-> We strongly recommend using [BloodHound Automation](https://github.com/Tanguy-Boisset/bloodhound-automation), as it installs the Graph Data Science Neo4j plugin, which significantly improves computation time and overall performance.
+> We strongly recommend using [BloodHound Automation](https://github.com/Tanguy-Boisset/bloodhound-automation), as it installs the Graph Data Science Neo4j plugin, which :
+> - significantly improves computation time and overall performance.
+> - enables the use of Smartest Path instead of built-in Neo4j shortestPath() (i.e., [Paths that are easier to exploit rather than least nodes hops](https://www.linkedin.com/pulse/graph-theory-assess-active-directory-smartest-vs-shortest-besnard-0qgle)).
 </div>

  2. To set up your BloodHound environment (including the GUI and Neo4j database), [BloodHound Automation](https://github.com/Tanguy-Boisset/bloodhound-automation) is **highly recommended due to its seamless integration with the Graph Data Science plugin**.
 Though it is perfectly fine to use the default [BloodHound CE](https://github.com/SpecterOps/BloodHound) installation, be aware that you will miss out on the benefits of GDS (e.g., smarter pathfinding, improved execution speed, etc.).